 You have 3 basic responsibilities as a member at Spring-Mar:

 - Serve as a classroom assistant, also known as “co-oping parent” or “parent helper”.
-Each day a parent is assigned to be there before, during, and after class to support the teacher, rotating with other families in the class (frequency depends on the number of students and number of days class meets per week).
+Each day a parent is assigned to be there before, during, and after class to support the teacher, rotating with other families in the class (frequency depends on the number of students and the number of days the class meets per week).

 - Provide community support.
 You’ll join a committee and perform specific duties to help the school.
-Every job is important, whether it’s serving on the Special Events committee to organize fundraisers and fun events or on the Property committee to make sure the school grounds and equipment is in top shape.
+Every job is important, whether it’s serving on the Special Events committee to organize fundraisers and fun events or on the Property committee to make sure the school grounds and equipment are in top shape.
 We do our best to match every family with the committee that interests them most.
 A minimum of 5 hours per semester is required as well as working a shift at a school clean-up event.